Learn To Draw A Polar Bear

-How to Choose the Right Coloured Pencils for Your Animal Portraits
+How To Choose The Right Coloured Pencils For Your Animal Portraits

 I tend to choose my colours based on how they feel on the paper and what I mean by that is each brand of pencil will differ in how hard or soft they are and how they lay down on a particular surface and I will use each type of pencil differently.